 Important information about novel coronavirus (COVID-19)

-Conveniently located in Adelaide, Tripod Podiatry team has proudly partnered with the My FootDr podiatry group.
-The Tripod Podiatry team will continue to provide the same quality of foot and lower limb care from the same friendly faces you have grown to know and trust.
+Conveniently located in Adelaide, Tripod Podiatry team has now been rebranded to My FootDr Podiatry Queenstown.
+The Tripod Podiatry (now My FootDr Queenstown) team will continue to provide the same quality of foot and lower limb care from the same friendly faces you have grown to know and trust.

-Tripod Podiatry provides long-term management solutions for plantar fasciitis (heel/arch pain), flat feet/hyper pronation, shin splints, bunions, Achilles tendinopathy, ankle sprains, metatarsalgia, knee & back pain.
+Tripod Podiatry (now My FootDr Queenstown) provides long-term management solutions for plantar fasciitis (heel/arch pain), flat feet/hyper pronation, shin splints, bunions, Achilles tendinopathy, ankle sprains, metatarsalgia, knee & back pain.

 They address biomechanical, occupational & footwear influences, as well as activity & lifestyle factors to achieve an effective management plan that delivers results and fits your lifestyle.

-Tripod Podiatry (proudly partnered with My FootDr) is conveniently located on Port Road in Queenstown and will continue to serve its local community as well as the neighbouring communities of Rosewater, Hendon, Royal Park, Cheltenham and Albert Park.
+Tripod Podiatry (now My FootDr Queenstown) is conveniently located on Port Road in Queenstown and will continue to serve its local community as well as the neighbouring communities of Rosewater, Hendon, Royal Park, Cheltenham and Albert Park.

 - Achilles tendinopathy